Brian Johnston (rugby league): Career

 An athletic speedster who played Colts for Eastern Suburbs RUFC while studying at the Institute of Technology in Sydney, Johnston signed with St George in 1980 and played for New South Wales in the State of Origin series on eight occasions between 1984–1989.
 He represented in the centres or at wing for the Blues in all three games of the 1987 State of Origin series plus the 4th 'exhibition' game played in Los Angeles.
 He was also selected for one game in the 1984, 1985 and 1986 Origin series.
 After missing the 1988 series, Johnston was recalled for Game 3 of the 1989 State of Origin series in what would be his final representative appearance.

-Injury caused Johnston to miss a place in St. George's 1985 Grand Final side which went down 6–7 to the Canterbury-Bankstown Bulldogs and he was considered unlucky not to tour with the 1986 Kangaroos.
+Injury and form lapses caused Johnston to miss a place in St. George's 1985 Grand Final side which went down 6–7 to the Canterbury-Bankstown Bulldogs, although he did play in the reserve grade grand final win against Canberra.
+Johnston was considered unlucky not to tour with the 1986 Kangaroos.

 Brian Johnston played in his only test for Australia in 1987, coming off the reserves bench in Australia's shock 6–13 loss to New Zealand at Lang Park in Brisbane.

 Johnston assumed the St George captaincy in 1989 but retired at the beginning of the 1990 season because of injury.

 He was awarded Life Membership of the St. George Dragons club in 1990.